Tonekabon: Economy

 A famous variety of orange, Shahsavari Orange, is grown in the city and bears its former name.
-The other products of Tonekabon are kiwi fruit, rice, and tea.
+The other products of Shahsavar are kiwi fruit, rice, tea, coffee and more.

-Tonekabon has a semi tropical climate.
+Shahsavar has a semi tropical climate.
 The temperature is mild year round.

-The "Ghalegardan high lands" and "Dohezar Valley" are famous resort areas in the Alborz (Elburz) mountain range, southwest of Tonekabon.
-There are also dense forests in Dohezar and the Sehezar Road areas of the Alborz.
+The "Gardan Qaleh high lands" and "Dohezar, Sehhezar, & Chaharhezar Valleies" are famous resort areas in the Alborz/Alburs) mountain range, South of Shahsavar.
+There are also dense forests in Dohezar, Sehezar, & Chaharhezar Road areas of Iran’s Great Alborz Mountain Range.